Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Sales tax experts and economists widely agree that there is little evidence of increased economic activity as a result of sales tax holidays.
 Politicians claim that sales tax holidays largely pay for themselves through increased economic activity and new collections.
 But experience shows that the claims of economic stimulus, increased revenue, and consumer savings are greatly exaggerated.
 States see little net economic activity as a result of sales tax holidays; the holidays instead represent a costly-to-administer revenue loss for the government.

-Sales Tax Holidays Discriminate Arbitrarily Between Products
+Sales Tax Holidays Discriminate Arbitrarily Among Products

 Sales tax holidays usually only apply to a specific list of products, such as school supplies, sports equipment, clothing, or computers.
-The number of categories has expanded in recent years to specific appliances, hurricane preparedness supplies, and even firearms.
+The number of categories has expanded in recent years to include specific appliances, hurricane preparedness supplies, and even firearms.
 Restaurant owners in Massachusetts have even pushed for a prepared food sales tax holiday.
 These lists are a product of political forces.
 Politicians single out specific populations or industries and bestow targeted tax breaks on them.
-Such discrimination between products distorts consumer spending and reduces market efficiency by favoring certain products over others.
+Such discrimination among products distorts consumer spending and reduces market efficiency by favoring certain products over others.

 While it is true that consumers always face these cost-benefit tradeoffs in the market, tax policy should avoid adding unnecessary and discriminatory market distortions.
 In general, political efforts to manipulate the economy make markets less efficient by influencing consumers, retailers, and manufacturers to consume, sell, and produce more or less of a product than they otherwise would.
 While the economic costs of these distortions may be difficult to measure, they are real and economically damaging.